 First up was the new 1756 Isolated Analog family of I/O modules.
 Upgraded from 6 to 8 points, and with increased accuracy and higher resolution (19-22bit,) these CIP Sync enabled, 1ms fast analog modules should quickly replace their older 6pt cousins.

-Also announced are new IFM’s for the above modules that will be available in just a few weeks,
+Also announced are new IFM’s for the above modules that will be available in just a few weeks, along with HART versions of the IF8 and OF8 modules that should be available by the end of the year.

 The one other hardware announcement that got my attention was the revealing up an updated 1756 Chassis with improved card guides (thank you!)
 It also sports better ventilation for use in wider temperature ranges, as well as to support future high performance (and hotter…?) modules.